Optimal quantisation of probability measures using maximum mean discrepancy: Methods

 \subsection{A Simple Algorithm for Quantisation}

 In what follows we assume that we are provided with a finite candidate set $\{x_i\}_{i=1}^n \subset \mathcal{X}$ from which representative points are to be selected.
 Ideally, these candidates should be in regions where $\mu$ is supported, but we defer making any assumptions on this set until the theoretical analysis in \Cref{sec: theory}.

-The simplest algorithm that we consider greedily minimises MMD over the candidate set; for each $i$, pick\footnote{The convention $\sum\limits_{i=1}^0 = 0$ is used.}
+The simplest algorithm that we consider greedily minimises MMD over the candidate set; for each $i$, pick

 to obtain, after $m$ steps, an index sequence $\pi \in \{1,\dots,n\}^m$ and associated empirical distribution $\nu = \frac{1}{m} \sum_{i=1}^m \delta(x_{\pi(i)})$.
+(The convention $\sum_{i=1}^0 = 0$ is used.)
 Explicit formulae are contained in \Cref{alg: myopic mmd}.
 The computational complexity of selecting $m$ points in this manner is $O(m^2 n)$, provided that the integrals appearing in \Cref{alg: myopic mmd} can be evaluated in $O(1)$.
 Note that candidate points can be selected more than once.